Lee Rogers (podiatrist)

 Lee Christopher Rogers (born February 27, 1978) is an American podiatrist from San Antonio, Texas.
 He is most known for his work preventing amputations in diabetes and treating Charcot foot and he has helped define the qualifications of doctors of podiatric medicine and the privileging process for hospitals and surgery.
-He is the president of the American Board of Podiatric Medicine.
+He is the vice president of the International Federation of Podiatrists and he served as the president of the American Board of Podiatric Medicine (2021-2023).
 He was the Democratic nominee for US Congress in California's 25th district in 2012, and lost in California's top-two primary in June 2014.
 Rogers is also known as a film producer.

-Biography

 Early life and education

 Rogers was born in Elgin, Illinois to George Robert and Madelynn Jean Rogers and moved to Gallatin, Missouri at a young age.
-He attended primary and secondary school in Gallatin.
-He was awarded the Congress Bundestag Youth Exchange scholarship and spent his senior year in Uetersen, Germany.
+He attended primary and secondary school in Gallatin. e was awarded the Congress Bundestag Youth Exchange scholarship and spent his senior year in Uetersen, Germany.

 Rogers attended Truman State University in Kirksville, Missouri from 1996 to 2000.
 He graduated with a Doctor of Podiatric Medicine (DPM) from Des Moines University College of Podiatric Medicine in 2004 where he was president of the student body.
 He completed a residency in podiatric medicine and surgery at Saint Vincent's Catholic Medical Center in New York, New York and then later a fellowship in limb salvage and research with David G. Armstrong at Rosalind Franklin University of Medicine and Science in North Chicago, Illinois.

+Career

 Des Moines, Iowa

 Following his fellowship, Rogers founded and directed the Amputation Prevention Center at Broadlawns Medical Center in Des Moines, Iowa.
 While in Iowa, Rogers described the six steps to preventing amputations and published a reduction in major amputations by 72%.
 Rogers won first place for outstanding research from the American Podiatric Medical Association (APMA) in 2007 for mesenchymal stem cell research on wounds and 2009 for hi-tech wound measurement techniques.
 He proposed simple measures to reduce costs of amputations in the healthcare system.